hashicorp/boundary-plugin-azure/README.md

 ## Filters

-Azure Resource Manager is used to find matching VMs before their details are looked up.
+Azure Resource Manager is used to find matching VMs and VM Scale Sets before their details are looked up.
 There are some limitations with the filtering syntax; specifically, when using tags, other types of filters (such as on resource type) are not allowed.
 As a result, it will generally be useful to filter directly on tag